-The design of products and services is not only defined by their functionality and aesthetics, but also by their environmental impact, especially their resource consumption or their impact on the climate.
-Innovations and ideas – may they be sustainable or not – materialise in products and infrastructures.
-To make product-service-systems more sustainable and less resource consumptive has been part of the research objective of the Wuppertal Institute from the beginning.
+The design of products and services is not only defined by their functionality and aesthetics, but also by their environmental impact.
+Innovations and ideas are realised in products and infrastructures.
+The Wuppertal Institute researches how product-service systems can be made more sustainable.

-The Wuppertal Institute aims with ist sustainability research on design at revealing the potentials of design and design research for the energy and resource transition.
-The methods address social practices of every day life directly and consider the individual usage of time as well as the resource consumption together with the resulting cost of living now and in possible future scenarios.
-The "Designguides" by the Wuppertal Institute provide a possibility for designers as well as design students to get an understanding of this approach and apply it to their work.
+With its sustainability research in the field of design, the Wuppertal Institute contributes to revealing the potentials of design and research for the energy and resource transition.
+The methods address social practices in everyday life, individual usage of time and resource consumption together with the resulting expenditure for today’s lifestyle and possible future scenarios.
+For this purpose, the Wuppertal Institute has developed "Design Guides" in order to make the approach comprehensible and applicable for designers as well as design students, agencies, and companies.

 You find all scientific publications on our publication server: